 Bengal cats might look as if they belong in the jungle, but don’t let appearance mislead you.

 So, they won’t try to eat you while you sleep!

-When it comes to cuteness, nothing could beat a Bengal’s spotted bodies, their curious eyes, and big noses.
+When it comes to cuteness, nothing could beat a Bengal’s spotted bodies, curious eyes, and big noses.

 However, Bengal cats are quite energetic and “wild.”

 They tend to play rough at times, which has earned them a name as an aggressive breed.

 Who can resist a Munchkin with their short legs, especially when they sit on their hind legs?

 That’s a picture that can brighten anyone’s day.

 Compared sometimes to a Dachshund in appearance, Munchkin cats are the result of a natural mutation.